-The PET MPI scan was acquired during pharmacologic stress with an adenosine protocol at a standard rate (0.14 mg/kg/min) over 6 min and at rest according to clinical standards (4,8).
-For the stress acquisition, 13N-ammonia (1,053 \pm 110 MBq) was injected 3 min into pharmacologic stress into a peripheral vein.
-Acquisition was repeated at rest (1,203 \pm 148 MBq) 50 min after completion of the stress scan to allow for isotope decay.
-Images were acquired during 19 min in listmode on a PET/CT scanner (Discovery ST/RX and Discovery VCT, both GE Healthcare).
-Images were reconstructed using a matrix of 128 × 128 and filtered backprojection into dynamic series encompassing the first 4 min (9 × 10, 6 × 15, and 3 × 20 s) for absolute MBF quantification and into a static series (15 remaining min) for assessment of relative perfusion abnormalities.
+The PET MPI scan was acquired during pharmacologic stress with an adenosine protocol at a standard rate (0.14 mg/kg/min) over 6 minutes and at rest according to clinical standards (4,8).
+For the stress acquisition 13N-ammonia (1053 ± 110 MBq) was injected 3 minutes into pharmacologic stress into a peripheral vein.
+Acquisition was repeated at rest (1203 ± 148 MBq) 50 minutes after completion of the stress scan to allow for isotope decay.
+Images were acquired during 19 minutes in list-mode on a PET/CT scanner (Discovery ST/RX and Discovery VCT, both GE Healthcare, Milwaukee, WI, USA).
+Images were reconstructed using a matrix of 128128 and filtered back projection into dynamic series encompassing the first 4 minutes (9x 10-s, 6x 15-s, 3x 20-s) for absolute MBF quantification and into a static series (15 remaining minutes) for assessment of relative perfusion abnormalities.
 A low-dose CT transmission scan was used for attenuation correction (9).

-^{99m}Tc-Tetrofosmin CZT SPECT
+99mTc-Tetrofosmin CZT SPECT

-The CZT MPI scan was acquired on a hybrid SPECT/CT scanner (DNM 570c; GE Healthcare) using the 1-d stress-rest protocol identical to the protocol described above.
-The SPECT part is a y-camera with multipinhole collimation and 19 nonrotating pixelated CZT detector modules positioned around the patient's chest with full heart coverage (10).
-Due care was taken to ensure that patients were positioned in the middle of the field of view, and this was confirmed for each patient after the scan.
-A low-dose CT attenuation scan was acquired using the CT component of the same scanner (11).
-For the stress acquisition, 99m Tc-tetrofosmin (330 ± 33 MBq) was injected 3 min into pharmacologic stress into a peripheral vein.
-Images were acquired in list-mode over 10 min starting immediately (a few seconds) before tracer injection.
-Five minutes after completion of the first scan, a second tracer injection with 3-fold-higher dose was administrated according to current guidelines, and the same acquisition protocol was applied (8).
-For logistic reasons, in 5 patients a reststress sequence was used for CZT scanning.
-Dynamic series including the first 4 min (6×10 and 6×30 s) were generated using a dedicated commercially available software package (Myovation for Alcyone; GE Healthcare) and reconstructed after attenuation correction using a maximum penalized likelihood iterative reconstruction (40 and 50 iterations applied for the stress and rest dataset, respectively) without scatter correction.
-A Butterworth postprocessing filter with cutoff frequency of 0.37 cycle/cm and order 7 was equally applied (10).
+The CZT MPI scan was acquired on a hybrid SPECT/CT scanner (DNM 570c; GE Healthcare, Milwaukee, WI, USA) using the 1-d stress/rest protocol identical to the described protocol above.
+The SPECT part is a gamma camera with multi-pinhole collimation and 19 non rotating pixelated CZT detector modules positioned around the patient's chest with full heart coverage (10).
+Due care was taken to assure that patients were positioned in the middle of the field of view and this was confirmed for each patient after the scan.
+A low dose CT attenuation scan was acquired using the CT component of the same scanner (11).
+For the stress acquisition 99mTc-tetrofosmin (330±33 MBq) was injected 3 minutes into pharmacologic stress into a peripheral vein.
+Images were acquired in list-mode over 10 minutes starting immediately (a few seconds) before tracer injection.
+Five minutes after completion of the first scan a second tracer injection with 3 fold higher dose was administrated according to current guidelines and the same acquisition protocol was applied (8).
+For logistic reasons, in 5 patients a rest/stress sequence was used for CZT scanning.
+Dynamic series including the first 4 minutes (6 x 10s, 6 x 30s) were generated using a dedicated commercially available software package (Myovation for Alcyone; GE Healthcare, Milwaukee, WI, USA) and reconstructed after attenuation correction using a maximum penalized likelihood iterative reconstruction (40 and 50 iterations applied for the stress and rest dataset, respectively) without scatter correction.
+A Butterworth post processing filter with cut-off frequency 0.37 cycle/cm and order 7 was equally applied (10).

-Absolute MBF Quantification
+Absolute Myocardial Blood Flow Quantification